pokt-network/smt/MerkleSumTree.md

 `digest = [node digest]+[8 byte hex sum]`

-Therefore for the following node types the digests are as follows:
+Therefore for the following node types, the digests are computed as follows:

 - Inner Nodes
   - Prefixed `[]byte{1}`